lgolubeckis/lgolubeckis/README.md

-## Hi there! 👋

-Contact me on Linkdin: www.linkedin.com/in/lukas-golubeckis
+## Hi there!👋 Contact me on Linkdin: www.linkedin.com/in/lukas-golubeckis

-I'm Lukas, a dedicated and analytical professional with an educational background in data visualization, analytics, and business intelligence and a professional background in sales, management, and customer service.
-Currently, I'm in the final stages of completing the TripleTen Business
-Analytics Certification, a comprehensive course that has further refined my skills and knowledge in the field.

 I'm Lukas, a dedicated and analytical professional with a strong educational foundation in data visualization, analytics, and business intelligence, complemented by extensive experience in sales, management, and customer service.
 Currently, I'm in the final stages of completing the TripleTen